howardroark/Markdown-Macros/README.md

 https://www.youtube.com/watch?v=JibxHpXqAfc
 ```

-#### The DOM can make awesome things
+#### The browser can make awesome things

-If your goal is to turn Markdown into PDF files or anything related to printing you would be silly to not just build a solution that captures browser output with something like [PhantomJS](http://phantomjs.org/).
-You can build very smart solutions that use SVG and the block model.
-I had a little success in a [quick attempt](https://github.com/codingcoop/get-diagrams) to port this idea to Markdown through HTTP GET parameters and image tags.
-It still has a bunch of bugs though and zero optimization.
-The point is that I'd rather just do some DOM work after the Markdown rendering.
-I want to build split screen editors that are smart and build off of ideas like GitHub's Jekyll.

-#### Whitespace is informative
+If your goal is to turn Markdown into PDF files or anything related to printing
+you would be silly to not just build a solution that captures browser output
+with something like [PhantomJS](http://phantomjs.org/).
+You can build very smart
+solutions that use SVG and the block model.

+#### There is no longer a need to compress HTML

-If it is a matter of compression, I just don't think there is real need.
-Mobile networks are getting faster and the cloud keep on getting cheaper.
-Why compress HTML?
-Why loose any subtle amount of semantic data that could be hidden in the whitespace?
-The main thing engineers need to worry about is the AMD JavaScript pattern that causes an excess of request cycles.
-You should always compress your JavaScript into one file, that is the whole purpose of it's lexical make up.
+If it is a matter of compression, there is no longer a real need.
+Mobile
+networks are getting faster and the cloud keep on getting cheaper.
+Why compress
+HTML?
+Why loose any subtle amount of semantic data that could be hidden in the
+whitespace?

 #### No need for inline

-There is no reasonable reason to extend Markdown to support the idea of inline Macros.
-Outside of the agreed upon semantic features of writing itself nothing should need to exist inline with the text.
+There is no reasonable reason to extend Markdown to support the idea of inline

-===

-It's just a thought.
-Any consideration would be greatly appreciated!
+Macros.
+Outside of the agreed upon semantic features of writing itself nothing
+else should need to exist inline with the text.